matteoraf/freeRADIUS-Google-StepCA/docs/bonus/proxy.md

 `https://api.cloudflare.com/client/v4/zones/ZONE_ID/firewall/access_rules/rules`

 One more thing that you need to do, is to have a file containing the list of subnets which Cloudflare uses.
-Luckily for us, Cloudflare publishes it’s IP list at the following two endpoints:
+Luckily for us, Cloudflare publishes its IP list at the following two endpoints:

 https://www.cloudflare.com/ips-v4